greatheights82/take-home-challenge/README.md

 1. Install Gulp globally by running `npm install gulp-cli -g`

-2. Run `npm install` to install the project dependancies.
+2. Install SASS globally by running `npm install -g sass`

+3. Install the project dependancies by running `npm install`.
 This project uses Gulp as its task runner.
 Reach doesn't use Gulp much these days for production projects, but it a great simple tool when creating simple html and css.

 ### Developing